Tie in a fun and memorable bear theme when introducing your students to the classroom rules, creating a class book, and practicing math skills.

-- Learn rules and expectations of the classroom.
+- Learn the rules and expectations of the classroom

 - Lined chart paper

-- Make two large bears from butcher paper (leave one blank and write the rules on the other).
+- Cut out two large bears from chart paper.
+Leave one blank and write the classroom rules on the other.

 Step 1: Prior to reading the story Brown Bear, Brown Bear, What Do You See?, tell students your expectations for reading time:

 - Keep your hands and legs to yourself

 Step 2: Share the parts of the book before reading, including the front cover, back cover, title, and author.

 Step 3: During the read aloud, model expressive reading.
 Clarify the text by asking questions such as:

 - What picture is going to be on the next page?